SB-437

 Key Takeaways

-• Mandates annual consultation with the California Legislative Black Caucus to determine research priorities.
+• Mandates annual consultation with the California Legislative Black Caucus on research priorities.

 Summary

-Senator Weber Pierson's legislation directs the California State University system to establish processes for verifying genealogical claims related to descendants of persons enslaved in the United States, allocating $6 million to conduct research aligned with recommendations from the state's former Task Force on Reparations.
+Senator Weber Pierson's legislation authorizes the California State University system to develop processes for verifying genealogical lineage of individuals seeking reparative claims as descendants of persons enslaved in the United States.
+The bill allocates up to $6 million for CSU to conduct research aligned with recommendations from the state's former Task Force on Reparations, with authority to partner with other universities and nonprofit institutions.

-The bill requires annual consultation between CSU and the California Legislative Black Caucus to determine research priorities.
-CSU must submit yearly progress reports to the Legislature and Governor by October 1, detailing ongoing and completed research projects.
-Upon exhausting the allocated funds, a final report would present research findings, recommendations, implementation options, timelines, and associated costs for potential statewide implementation.
+CSU must consult annually with the California Legislative Black Caucus to determine research priorities and submit yearly progress reports to the Legislature and Governor detailing ongoing and completed projects.
+The final report will outline research findings, recommendations, implementation timelines, and associated costs for establishing a statewide verification system.
+This reporting continues until the appropriated funds are exhausted.

 Key Dates